 Major Diabetes Risk Factors

-The major risk factor of type diabetes is obesity; with millions of people around the world being diagnosed as obese the numbers of diabetics may increase in the coming decade.
+The major risk factor of type 2 diabetes is obesity; with millions of people around the world being diagnosed as obese, the numbers of diabetics may increase in the coming decade.
 Obesity is a condition described as having a Body Mass Index of over 30 and recent studies suggest that it accounts for 80-85% of the risk of developing diabetes mellitus.
 Obesity was a condition that was previously associated with older people but nowadays it also affects children and young adults.
-Being obese and especially having excess fat on you abdomen increases the chances being diagnosed of diabetes.
+Teens can also benefit from teenage exercise treatments for diabetes.
+Being obese and especially having excess fat on your abdomen increases the chances being diagnosed of diabetes.
 Obesity is a big risk factor, but thin people also get diabetes because of visceral fat.

 Lack of Exercise